gAia-KIRAS/wp3_DL_model_detection/README.md

     + These bash scripts are currently written to run on server with SLURM manager.
 Users may need to modify to adapt users' server or local machine

-2/ The code is only for running and evaluating one sample (one large image of 10980x10980x5).
-Users need to modify the code to run massively.
+2/ This source code is only for running and evaluating one image of 10980x10980x5 which matches the data provided in gAia project.
+However users can modify the code to run with different sizes of input image.The minimum size of image is 128x128x5

 ## Step 01: Use pre-trained deep learning model to predict and generate pkl file